Course: English 110 I (English Composition)

-- I genuinely enjoy talking with students.
-Please arrange to meet with me if you want to talk, or if you are having any trouble with the class.
+- I enjoy talking with students.
+Meet with me if you want to talk, or if you are having any trouble with the class.
 Reach out early!

-- Papers should be typed and double-spaced, with 1″ margins.
+- Papers must be typed and double-spaced, with 1″ margins.
 A cover or title page is not required, though each paper should have your name, the date, and a working title.
 (We’ll use Google Docs because of its robust sharing/commenting/change-tracking abilities, and I have a template to help you with formatting.)

 - Homework (reading questions and other smaller assignments) is due on the due date.
 Since this work advances our class discussions, late homework will not be accepted.
 You can miss two homework assignments with no penalty.
 (Since much of this work happens online, you can hand homework in on time even when you’re absent.)

 - Place is important.
 When in class, be in class!
 I text, browse the web, and multitask as well (or as poorly) as the next person.
 But I won’t text or do other work during our class; I expect the same from my students.
 (Yes, I can see the phone on your lap under the desk.)
-If you can’t stay off your phone for 80 minutes at a time, you have a serious problem that will undoubtedly limit your ability to progress in any profession!
-Please seek help now.
+If you can’t stay off social media for 80 minutes, you have a serious problem that will undoubtedly limit your ability to progress in any profession!

 - We have a “working” schedule.
-This means that assignments and due dates are subject to change as the class unfolds.
+Assignments and due dates are subject to change as the class unfolds.
 I will inform you of any changes as they come up and will update the course schedule online so that we can stay on the same (web)page.

 The University of New England is committed to creating a learning environment that meets the needs of its diverse student body and will make reasonable accommodations for students with documented disabilities.
-Any student eligible for and needing academic adjustments because of a disability are requested to speak with the professor at the beginning of the semester.
-Registration with Disability Services, located in Stella Maris 128 (ext.
-2815) on the Biddeford Campus and the Lower Level of Ginn Hall (ext.
-4418) on the Portland Campus, is required before accommodation requests can be granted.
+Any student eligible for and needing academic adjustments or accommodations because of a disability is requested to speak with the professor at the beginning of the semester.
+Registration with the Student Access Center is required before accommodation requests can be granted.
 Visit https://www.une.edu/student-access-center for more information.

 Student Academic Success Center

 The Student Academic Success Center offers a range of free services to support your academic achievement, including tutoring, writing support, test-prep and studying strategies, learning style consultations, and many online resources.
 To make an appointment for tutoring, writing support, or a learning specialist consultation, go to Tutortrac (https://une.go-redrock.com/TracWeb40/Default.html) or visit the SASC.
-To access our online resources, including links, guides, and video tutorials, visit https://sites.google.com/a/une.edu/student-academic-success-center.
+To access our online resources, including links, guides, and video tutorials, visit https://une1.sharepoint.com/sites/SASC.